What Is the Essence of the Bible?

 “This indicates that the Scripture, the word of God, is the breathing out of God.
 God’s speaking is God’s breathing out.
 Hence, His word is Spirit (John 6:63), or breath.
 Thus, the Scripture is the embodiment of God as the Spirit.
 The Spirit is therefore the very essence, the substance, of the Scripture.”

 Breath and Spirit are the same word in the original languages of the Bible.
-By saying that all Scripture is God-breathed, the apostle Paul indicates that the essence of the Bible is the Spirit.
+By saying that all Scripture is God-breathed, the apostle Paul indicated that the essence of the Bible is the Spirit.

 “It is the Spirit who gives life; the flesh profits nothing; the words which I have spoken to you are spirit and are life.”

-It’s not the black and white letters of the Bible that give life; it’s the Spirit, the essence in those words, who gives life.
-When we know this, we’ll come to the Bible not simply to learn something new, but to touch the life-giving essence, the Spirit, in the Word.
+It’s not the black and white letters of the Bible that give life, but the Spirit, who is the essence of those words.
+Once we know this, we’ll come to the Bible not simply to learn something new, but to touch the Spirit, the life-giving essence, in the Word.

 Just like with the orange, we can become distracted by the “surface” of the Bible.
-When this happens, we’re likely to mishandle the Bible, and we miss the life contained in the Word of God.
+When this happens, we’re likely to mishandle the Bible and miss the life contained in the Word of God.

 If we see that the Spirit is the essence of the Bible, we’ll change our approach.
 We’ll come to the Spirit in God’s Word, and the Spirit will give us life.
 This life will refresh us, enliven us, feed us, and cause us to grow in Christ.